janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 - Oracle: no risk
 - Tencent Cloud: no risk

+The other risk is in the introduction of this feature without an option control mechanism, i.e. as a general change in Service handling.
+In that case there is the question whether this feature should be a part of the conformance test set, because it can affect the conformance of cloud providers.

 A possible mitigation is to put the feature behind option control.

 ## Design Details